Hemant-29/RandomNumber/README.md

-python program to create random numbers.
+python program to create random numbers without using the python standard random library.